middlebury/middlebury-script-lab/_sections/faq.md

 ### Can I bring my partner/children?

 You may be able to bring your partner if we can accommodate you in a double room.
 However, there is a fee for covering the partner’s room and board.
-You may contact us via email if you are interested in this option. (this doesn't answer the question regarding children)
+Please [contact us](https://forms.middlebury.edu/offices/news/middlebury-script-lab) if you are interested in this option. (this doesn't answer the question regarding children)

 ### Where can I direct additional questions?

-Please email us at for inquiries is [screenwriters@middlebury.edu](mailto:screenwriters@middlebury.edu)
+Please [contact us](https://forms.middlebury.edu/offices/news/middlebury-script-lab) through our form or email us at [screenwriters@middlebury.edu](mailto:screenwriters@middlebury.edu)

 ### What if I can't upload my pdf on Film Freeway?